Is Suboxone a helpful product to get off drugs like Heroin, or is it just another party favor? The truth is, it can be both.

 What Is Suboxone And How Does It Work?

 Suboxone actually can be two products.
 It is a detox medication used to treat opiate addiction and dependence.
 It is a combination product that has Buprenorphine and Naloxone (Narcan).
 Buprenorphine is an opioid that reportedly doesn’t provide the intense euphoria addicts love and want.
 Naloxone is also known as Narcan which is used to rapidly reverse an adverse drug reaction; it is used to instantly reverse a potential overdose.
-Narcan is used in the ER but is now becoming available to people who feel they might need it to save their loved ones from an overdose of drugs.
+Narcan is used in the ER, but is now available to first responders, some police departments, and people who feel they might need it to save their loved ones from an overdose of drugs.

 The signs and symptoms of Heroin withdrawal are seen when it’s time for another dose of Suboxone and include: